 Launched in 2011, the project of 5.8 billion CFA is funded by UEMOA and coordinated by the Regional Office of UNESCO in Dakar.
 The regional governance of PADTICE-UEMOA/UNESCO is directed by a steering committee, including representatives of UEMOA, UNESCO, universities and partners.

 - Setting up physical and virtual ICT infrastructure

 - Ensuring the acquisition of equipment and hardware

 - Building capacities in the areas of ICT, university teaching, accreditation and quality assurance and research.

-Concerning the first point, the project aims to accompany the LMD reform by setting up eight IT systems and platforms to facilitate management and knowledge sharing within and between universities in the eight countries.
+Concerning the first point, the project aims to upgrade networks infrastructure and develop software platform for reinforcing academic and teaching governance quality of all sub-regional universities.
+The development and set up of IT systems help in strengthening management and knowledge sharing within and between universities in the eight countries.
 It includes plans for establishing the following: